lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   of 1 bit.
 In all SCHC ACKs, the W bit carries the same value as the W bit carried by the SCHC Fragments whose reception is being positively or negatively acknowledged by the SCHC ACK.

 * Message Integrity Check (MIC).
-This field is computed by the sender over the complete SCHC Packet and before SCHC fragmentation.
+This field is computed by the sender over the complete SCHC Packet and the last fragment potential padding bits.
   The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.
 The CRC32 as 0xEDB88320 (i.e. the reverse representation of the polynomial used e.g. in the Ethernet standard {{RFC3385}}) is recommended as the default algorithm for computing the MIC.
-Nevertheless, other algorithms MAY be required and are defined in the technology-specific documents as well as the length in bits of the MIC used.
+Nevertheless, other MIC lengths or other algorithms MAY be required by the technology-specific documents.

 * C (MIC checked): C is a 1-bit field.
 This field is used in the SCHC ACK packets to report the outcome of the MIC check, i.e. whether the reassembled packet was correctly received or not.
 A value of 1 represents a positive MIC check at the